elenderg/PAL-1000/instruções de compilação em inglês.md

-...and they're splattered all through the file, but you can easily put the first one back by typing CTRL-HOME, CTRL-F, "_timer is a timer_" (without the quotes), select and uncomment the line with `END SHIFT-HOME CTRL-U`.
+...and they're splattered all through the file, but you can easily put the first one back by typing `CTRL-HOME`, `CTRL-F`, "`timer is a timer`" (without the quotes), select and uncomment the line with `END SHIFT-HOME CTRL-U`.
 You can use `CTRL-N` followed by `END SHIFT-HOME CTRL-U` for the rest.

 9. Find this type definition and put it back as well: